slip-slap/slip-slap.github.io/_posts/2019-12-10-math-change-real-analysis-sequence-and-series.md

 #### Sequence
 a sequence is a function with a domain equal to the set of positive integers.

-#### convergence of sequence
-Monotone convergence theorem: if a sequence is increasing and bounded above by a supremum, then the sequence will converge to the supremum.
+- Monotone convergence theorem: if a sequence is increasing and bounded above by a supremum, then the sequence will converge to the supremum.

 #### Series